Ellpeck/ObsidianJustSharePlease/server/public/index.md

 Due to the fact that note links are generated randomly, it is reasonably difficult for attackers to guess note links and access notes that they're not supposed to.
 That being said, all notes are still publicly available the same way that YouTube videos set to "Unlisted" are still publicly available: harder to access, but not impossible; not truly private.

 Before being uploaded, notes go through minor preprocessing as part of the plugin, including
-- stripping frontmatter (optionally, this can be changed in the plugin settinsg),
+- stripping frontmatter (optionally, this can be changed in the plugin settings),
 - converting all attachments to `base64` encoding and embedding them in the shared note as HTML.

 Currently, links to other notes are included in your share, but don't actually lead anywhere, and sharing linked notes is not supported yet.